 Being a cop show that deals specifically with serial killers, Criminal Minds does this occasionally.

 In an early season one episodes, the UnSub gave an angry analysis of each of them over the phone... and got it completely wrong.
 One of the agents has to stifle her laughter.
 It also proves to be vital in identifying him.

-Brilliantly subverted in Masterpiece, during the Rothschild/Rossi interrogation scene.
+Exploited in Masterpiece, during the Rothschild/Rossi interrogation scene.
 Rossi starts by trying to interrogate Rothschild, discussing how pathetic and cowardly he is.
-Then Rothschild fires back, revealing his master plan to dump acid on the entire team, to deprive Rossi of his "family" as Rossi did to him.
+Then Rothschild fires back, revealing his master plan to dump acid on The Team, to deprive Rossi of his "family" as Rossi did to him.
 He even walks around the room while Rossi sits, to switch the interrogator/suspect roles.
-Rossi panics, rushes to locate the team, sinks into a chair in disbelief as Rothschild gloats in his ear about his brilliant evil plan... when Rossi reveals to him that not only has this entire scene been a confession, but they already knew about the killer's plan to dump acid on them, got all the victims out safely, and that he will be there when Rothschild is executed.
-He even pulls a last-minute Batman Gambit by intentionally turning his back to groom himself in the one-way mirror, catching Rothschild and slamming him up against the wall as he is attacked.
+Rossi panics, rushes to locate the team, sinks into a chair in disbelief as Rothschild gloats in his ear about his brilliant Evil Plan... when Rossi reveals to him that not only has this entire scene been a confession, but they already knew about the killer's plan to dump acid on them, got all the victims out safely, and that he will be there when Rothschild is executed.
+He even pulls a last-minute Batman-Gambit by intentionally turning his back to groom himself in the one-way mirror, catching Rothschild and slamming him up against the wall as he is attacked.
 Yes, Rossi can manipulate you while stroking his beard.

 Star Trek: Deep Space Nine, "Facets."
 Dax communicates with her past lives, two of whom target her.
 The first is a standard one that doesn't work — but it softens her up to fall for the second, unorthodox one.